What Is Electronic Waste?

 It almost seems inevitable that the discarding of electronic waste will continue and grow as technology continues to evolve.
 However, there are procedures you can put into place to ensure your electronics are safely disposed of or enjoy a longer lifespan.

-The California Department of Resources Recycling and Recovery recommends that companies use a “Reduce, Reuse, Recycle” approach.
-This approach urges companies to:
+The California Department of Resources Recycling and Recovery recommends that companies use a “Reduce, Reuse, Recycle” approach to reduce potential hazards.
+This recycling process approach urges companies to:

 • Reduce e-waste through good maintenance and procurement.